ibm-cloud-docs/schematics/workspace-setup.md

       - Example for other branches: `https://github.com/myorg/myrepo/tree/mybranch`
       - Example for subdirectory: `https://github.com/mnorg/myrepo/tree/mybranch/mysubdirectory`
     2. If you want to use a private Git repository, enter your personal access token.
 The personal access token is used to authenticate with your Git repository to access your Terraform template.
 For more information, see [Creating a personal access token for the command line](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 If you want to clone from the Git repository see the [allowed and blocked file extensions](/docs/schematics?topic=schematics-faqs#clone-file-extension) for cloning.
-    3. Select the Terraform v0.12, or v0.13 that your Terraform configuration files are written in. {{site.data.keyword.bpshort}} supports Terraform version 0.11 and 0.12.
+    3. Select the Terraform v0.12, v0.13, or v0.14 that your Terraform configuration files are written in. {{site.data.keyword.bpshort}} supports Terraform version 0.11 till version 0.14.
     4. Click **Save template information**. {{site.data.keyword.bplong_notm}} automatically downloads the configuration files, scans them for syntax errors, and retrieves all the workspace input parameters.
     5. You can manually enter the workspace input parameters.